heptarch/heptarch.github.io/drafts/cone.md

 ## IX. <a href="#toc">Dialogue</a><a id="sec-9" name="sec-9"></a>

 SALVIATI.
 Simplicio, why do you wear this appertunance?
-Do you mean to reference the Keplerian doctrine that orbital modies move on conic sections?
+Do you mean to refer to the Keplerian doctrine that orbital modies move on conic sections?

 SIMPLICIO. (*Appears surprised.*) Why no, I didn't realize I was wearing this. (*Takes off dunce cap.*) Pray, let us continue.